toshirot/libra-auth/README.md

 <h2>Demo</h2>
 <p>
+<li>2019-09-06 on "after0901" branch, i fixed it. to make stub for connections to telnet. https://github.com/toshirot/libra-auth/tree/after0901
+my demo now works.</li>
-2019-09-05 This demo currently stops with transaction-related errors. @see https://github.com/perfectmak/libra-core/issues/41
+<li>2019-09-05 This demo currently stops with transaction-related errors. @see https://github.com/perfectmak/libra-core/issues/41</li>
 </p>
 <p>
 First, open the ALICE page on your PC or smartphone and display the QR ticket.